Roddy O'Sullivan Ph.D.

 Dr. ANNE WONDISFORD PH.D (kinda MD)

 Roddy is the PI.
-His favorite movie is Jaws while his favorite pastime is working on his garden, finding new music and performing chores for his two corgis and pug/shihtzu arch-mutt.
+Trained in Trinihty College Dublin, IMP Vienna and Salk Institute Vienna.
+His favorite movie is Jaws while his favorite pastimes are cycling, running, soccer, finding new music and performing chores for his two corgis.
 The things that Roddy loves most about Pittsburgh are Frick Park, The Cathedral of Learning, the bookshops and record stores in Squirrel Hill and cycling the steep streets of Pittsburgh (yikes!).

-Roddys main job in the lab is to find new and novel ways of keeping postdocs, grad students and Sandy busy and out of mischief!
+Roddys main job in the lab is to find new and novel ways of keeping folks busy.
 Always eager to chat with interested students and postdocs.
 He can be reached at osullivanr@upmc.edu.

 Ragini grew up in Mumbai, India and did her graduate work in the lab of Jeremy Stark at the City of Hope, where she focused on delineating the distinct repair outcomes mediated by canonical non-homologous end joining.
 She loves to cook and bake, especially during times of high stress.
 When asked for a weird trait Ragini disclosed having an abnormally large, ever-growing collection of soft toys.
 She spends her free time going to concerts, watching Broadway musicals, online shopping, trying new restaurants, and watching movies.
 Though she claims to only watch high minded intellectually stimulating TV, Ragini really prefers WWE and Real Housewives of Beverly Hills.
 Ragini is working on everything and anything to do with telomeric chromatin dynamics in ALT cancer cells